Learn Confetti

 Multi-line Arguments#

-You can define a multi-line argument by enclosing it in triple quotation marks.
-The enclosing triple quotation marks are not part of the argument’s value.
+To define a multi-line argument, enclose it in triple quotation marks.
+While the enclosing quotes are not part of the value, the newline characters inside are preserved.

 user """The quick brown fox